jonathanpeppers/BenchmarkDotNet-Android/README.md

 BenchmarkDotNet projects for comparing .NET 7 to Xamarin.Android

-To run the benchmarks with .NET 7:
+To run the benchmarks with .NET 7 (default):

     dotnet build ./DotNetRunner/DotNetRunner.csproj -c Release -t:Benchmark

+To run the benchmarks with .NET 8:

+    dotnet build ./DotNetRunner/DotNetRunner.csproj -c Release -t:Benchmark -p:Targeting=net8.0

 To run the benchmarks with "classic" Xamarin.Android: